 We love Linen!
 It’s not only wonderful to wear, but is also the oldest known fibre, as well as one of the most sustainable!

 Linen comes from the flax plant.
 The plants go through a process called “retting” to help separate the fibres.
 The retting breaks down the outside and the “glue” holding the fibres together, which then allows the fibres to be separated, spun, and woven or knit.

 Linen is absorbent, breathable, and stronger than cotton.
 The fibres are porous, and it’s great at keeping you cool in the summer but it can also be insulating in colder temperatures.

 Why is Linen Fabric so sustainable?

-- There is very little waste with flax; other part of the plant, like the seeds, can be used to produce linseed oil or flax seeds for consumption.
+- There is zero waste with flax; other parts of the plant, like the seeds, can be used to produce linseed oil or flax seeds for consumption.

 - The durability of linen means it lasts longer than other materials.